Skip to main content

 ORDER BY name

-Most other parsers would reject the entire statement and return nothing -- losing the structural information about the valid 80% of the query.
+Most other parsers reject the whole statement and return nothing, losing the structure of the valid parts of the query.

-Error recovery adds no performance cost when parsing valid SQL.
-The recovery mechanisms only activate when the parser encounters unexpected tokens.
-On the happy path, parsing runs at full speed -- the same 56 microseconds/file that benchmarks measure.
+Error recovery adds no cost when the SQL parses cleanly.
+The recovery paths only fire when the parser hits an unexpected token.
+On the happy path, parsing runs at full speed: the same 56 microseconds per file the benchmarks measure.

-Error recovery is derived from the grammar definition, not hand-coded per dialect.
-This means:
+Error recovery falls out of the grammar definition.
+It's not hand-coded per dialect, which means:

-• New grammar additions immediately benefit from recovery
+• New grammar additions inherit recovery for free.

 Parse broken SQL as the user types.
 The partial AST provides enough structure for: